 No Reservations: The Tsawwassen Treaty: http://www.canadiangeographic.ca/magazine/apr08/feature_tsawwassen.asp

-With more than two decades' experience as a contracts lawyer and First Peoples' land claims negotiator and facilitator, both in New Zealand and British Columbia, Katherine also writes about the complex and human side of Indigenous matters in British Columbia and New Zealand and related cultural issues.
+With more than three decades' experience as a contracts lawyer and First Peoples' land claims negotiator and facilitator, both in New Zealand and British Columbia, Katherine also writes about the complex and human side of Indigenous matters in Canada and New Zealand and related cultural issues.
 She is a former director of the First Peoples' Cultural Foundation, an organization dedicated to raising awareness and funds for language revitalization.
 Katherine is a former director of The Gabriola Arts Council, the Writers' Union of Canada, and Access Copyright, the Canadian collective licensing body, and is currently on the board of Copyright Licensing NZ.
 She also Chairs the Writers' Union of Canada's Grievance Liaison Committee.

 As well as being the author of five books under the name Katherine Gordon, she has published two more books as Katherine Palmer Gordon and is now at work on her 8th book.
 She has contributed essays to Nobody's Mother: Life Without Kids (Touchwood, 2006), also shortlisted for the 2007 BC book prizes, and to a 2008 collection, Imagining BC: Land, Memory and Place (Anvil Press) essays by BC authors about their sense of connection to a part of the province, as well as In This Together (Brindle & Glass, 2016) and Love of The Salish Sea Islands (MotherTongue, 2019).

 Maps, Mountains & Mosquitoes,a history of the 100-year-old McElhanney Group (http://www.mcelhanney.com/100years/), won the silver medal for best corporate history in the international 2011 Axiom Business Book Awards presented in New York.
 Maps, Mountains and Mosquitoes is the story of a Western Canadian engineering and surveying company that started business as a tiny one-man office in Vancouver in 1910 and whose employees have worked all over the world, including post-war Cambodia and in the clean-up efforts after the Boxing Day Tsunami.
 Available on Amazon: http://www.amazon.ca/Maps-Mountains-Mosquitoes-McElhanney-1910-2010/dp/0981255612.